coding-flamingo/WhatATheme/_posts/2020-10-05-create-blazor-wasm-with-aad-authentication.md

 2. Click on Azure Active Directory.
 3. Select app registrations.
 4. Click the "New Registration" Button
-5. In here add your app name (I usually reference that is the cleint side app in the name by adding "client" at the end)
+5. In here add your app name (I usually reference that is the client side app in the name by adding "client" at the end)

 ![New AAD App Screen](/assets/images/newaadapp.JPG)